 Avoiding Dangling the Leash

 Proper leash handling is key to training your puppy to walk nicely on a leash.
-By keeping the leash loose and not dangling it, you’ll have stress-free walks8.
+By keeping the leash loose and not dangling it, you’ll have stress-free walks.

 Reducing Conflict and Proactive Engagement

-Managing your puppy’s leash biting behavior requires a proactive approach, not just punishment9.
-Instead of scolding or yanking the leash, try preventing the behavior with positive reinforcement.
+Managing your puppy’s leash biting behaviour requires a proactive approach, not just punishment.
+Instead of scolding or yanking the leash, try preventing the behaviour with positive reinforcement.
 Engage your puppy’s attention to keep them focused on you.

 Identify situations that make your puppy bite the leash, like boredom or being over-aroused.
 Avoid these situations and keep your puppy engaged with treats, toys, and play.
 This approach not only stops the biting but also strengthens your bond.

-Leash biting often comes from a puppy’s instinct to explore and chew10.
+Leash biting often comes from a puppy’s instinct to explore and chew.
 Give them chew toys and redirect their attention to better objects.
-This way, you can redirect their energy into positive behaviors, reducing conflict.
+This way, you can redirect their energy into positive behaviours, reducing conflict.

 The key to managing leash biting is being proactive and rewarding good behavior10.
 This method not only stops the biting but also builds a stronger, more positive relationship with your puppy.